 In nearby Washington, DC, where sports betting is also legal, there is an actual retail sportsbook in Capital One Arena, home to the Washington Wizards of the NBA and the Washington Capitals of the NHL.
-But unless the NFL changes its rules, FedExField will instead host a mobile betting lounge such as found at other NFL stadiums.
+But unless the NFL changes its rules, FedExField will host a mobile betting lounge similar to other NFL stadiums.

 In Jan.
-2021, the Washington Football Team partnered with FanDuel to obtain a joint sports betting license in Virginia.
+2021, Washington partnered with FanDuel to obtain a joint sports betting license in Virginia.
 At the time it was the first instance of an NFL team landing a deal with an online sports betting operator.

 Together, the team and FanDuel launched a VA sports betting app.
 Although the team plays its games in Maryland, its headquarters are in Ashburn, VA, and the team pays taxes in the state.

-The Washington Football Team and FanDuel have been working together for many years.
+The Commanders and FanDuel have been working together for many years.
 Starting in 2014, the team first partnered with FanDuel to promote the site’s daily fantasy sports contests.
 The ongoing partnership means FanDuel could be involved in the team’s online sports betting presence in Maryland.